crustio/crust-wiki/docs/bridge.md

 ![toEthCheck](assets/general/toEthCheck.png)

-After the cross-chain transaction is successfully completed, CRU tokens will appear in your the wallet.
+After the cross-chain transaction is completed, CRU tokens will appear in your wallet.

 ![toEthShow](assets/general/toEthShow.png)